nil-andreu/dr-ecommerce/README.md

     # 1. Which is the query, the data that we bring from the database
     # 2. Based on the serializer we have wrote, convert this data into JSON

-    # 1. Build the query
+    # 1. Build the query --> calling the resource
     queryset = Category.objects.all().order_by('name')

     # 2. Define the class responsible for serializing the data